donders-research-data-management/rdm-emailer/README.md

 Firstly define an email template, an example can be found in the [template.txt](template.txt) file.
 Secondly make a recipient list as shown in the example file [recipients.csv](recipients.csv).

-An example script [rdm-get-email-recipients.sh](rdm-get-email-recipients.sh) can be used to dump the `recipients.csv` file containing all repository users.
+An example script [rdr-get-email-recipients.sh](rdr-get-email-recipients.sh) can be used to dump the `recipients.csv` file containing all repository users.
 The script makes use of the `iquest` command.

 Run the following command to send the email to all recipients: